 I also want to share what other brands of instant pudding and pudding cups have to say about gluten:

-Organics Chocolate Pudding: Organics instant chocolate pudding is found in Whole Foods and Sprouts and has a clean ingredient list that does not appear to contain any gluten.
-That said, the product is not labeled “gluten free.”
+Organics Chocolate Pudding: Organics instant chocolate pudding is found in Whole Foods and Sprouts and has a clean ingredient list that does not appear to contain gluten.
+That said, the product is not labeled “gluten-free.”